Contingent vs Retained Search: Which Hospitality Recruiting Model Works Best?

 Retained search is typically used for:

-• Positions reporting to boards or ownership groups
+• Positions reporting directly to ownership or boards

 • Roles with significant influence on brand reputation and operations

-For these positions, the cost of a mis-hire far outweighs the upfront fee associated with retained search.
+For these roles, the cost of a mis-hire far outweighs the upfront investment required for retained recruitment.

 Common Misconceptions About Contingent and Retained Search

-Despite their widespread use, both recruiting models are often misunderstood.
-These misconceptions can lead organizations to choose the wrong approach or avoid effective options altogether.
+Despite their widespread use, both contingent and retained recruitment models are often misunderstood.
+These misconceptions can lead organizations to choose the wrong recruitment strategies.

 “Retained Search Is Always Better”

 Retained search is not universally superior.
-While it excels in senior leadership and hospitality executive search, it may be unnecessary for roles where timelines are tight, candidate supply is strong, and job requirements are well established.
+While retained search firms excel in executive search and senior positions, they may be unnecessary for roles where timelines are tight and candidate supply is strong.

 “Contingent Recruiting Is Only for Junior Roles”